Subscribe

 Insights, summarized:

-• Out of all innovative IT projects implemented globally, merely 10% to 30% end up a success.
+• Out of all innovative IT projects implemented globally, merely 10% to 30% end up being a success.

 • A larger share of issues that cause software development projects to go awry can be prevented by introducing a discovery phase.

-• A discovery phase of a project is the first stage of a software development pipeline, whose aim is to help you morph your business idea into a fully-functional solution with a competitive edge.
+• The discovery phase of a project is the first stage of a software development pipeline, whose aim is to help you morph your business idea into a fully-functional solution with a competitive edge.

 • A project discovery phase usually consists of four stages: requirements elicitation, solution design, architecting the solution, and project planning.
 Each stage births a set of deliverables you can use to pitch to investors and stakeholders, as well as build your development process upon.